What is it?

 Executive Order 525

-In fall 2010, Governor Patrick issued Executive Order 525 (E.O.
-525) providing for the implementation of the Corridor Plan and Corridor Map through state agency actions and investments.
+In fall 2010, Executive Order 525 (E.O.
+525) was issued to provide for the implementation of the Corridor Plan and Corridor Map through state agency actions and investments.
 The Executive Order calls for state investments to be consistent with the Corridor Plan’s recommendations to the maximum extent feasible.
 These state actions have the potential to leverage local and private investments in the priority areas.
 The Executive Order also directs state agencies to conduct a retrospective analysis to determine how consistent their actions and investments in the region have been with the Corridor Plan goals.

 Based upon the issuance of E.O.
 525 in fall 2010, state agencies must now consider plan consistency when making funding decisions.
 In order to facilitate the consideration of E.O.
 525 in the decision making process, all state agencies have outlined the steps they will take to maximize compliance with the Corridor Plan into their investment decision making process.
 As an example of the type of actions that have been taken, many state program applications now require that applicants from the 31 cities and towns in the South Coast Corridor outline how their project is consistent with the Corridor Plan.
 View Executive Order 525